A.R.T. @ Mo

 - Artistic Welding—This course introduces students to the basics of welding.
 The goal is for participants to produce a creative or practical (or both!) metal structure that can be brought home with them.
 Participants will learn to cut metal with acetyline/oxygen torch, plus introduced to ARC and MIG welding techniques.
 For participants’ safety, we recommend attendees to wear jeans or cotton pants with no holes, a long sleeve cotton shirt and work boots.
 Please bring work gloves and safety glasses if you have them.

 - Pottery—This course is for clay lovers of all levels.
 Beginners will learn the foundations for working with clay, while more advanced students may be more self-directed.
 Participants will have wheel instructions as well as access to hand building assistance.
 Projects will be provided.
+We will begin the week with a bang and do most of our creating the first couple of days to ensure time for drying, firing and then glazing pottery.

 - Quilting—This course allows participants to gain a highly-valued opinion and assistance from a skilled instructor on their own personal projects.
 Participants are also asked to bring fabric with them so they can try new techniques and shortcuts.
 All levels are welcome and participants are asked to bring their own sewing machine and supplies.